 I have recently realised that I have 72 years left on my lease in Perton.
 I now want to extend my lease but my freeholder is absent.
 What should I do?

-On the basis that you qualify, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for for permission to dispense with the service of the initial notice.
-This will enable the lease to be lengthened by the Court.
-However, you will be required to demonstrate that you or your lawyers have used your best endeavours to track down the lessor.
-On the whole an enquiry agent may be helpful to conduct investigations and to produce a report which can be used as evidence that the landlord is indeed missing.
-It is wise to seek advice from a conveyancer in relation to investigating the landlord’s disappearance and the vesting order request to the County Court overseeing Perton.
+On the basis that you meet the appropriate requirements, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for for permission to dispense with the service of the initial notice.
+This will mean that your lease can be lengthened by the magistrate.
+However, you will be required to demonstrate that you or your lawyers have used your best endeavours to locate the lessor.
+On the whole an enquiry agent should be useful to carry out a search and to produce an expert document which can be used as evidence that the landlord is indeed missing.
+It is wise to seek advice from a property lawyer both on investigating the landlord’s disappearance and the application to the County Court overseeing Perton.

 I purchased a ground floor flat in Perton, conveyancing having been completed February 2000.
 Can you let me have an estimated range of the fair premium for a lease extension?
 Corresponding properties in Perton with an extended lease are worth £181,000.
 The ground rent is £55 charged once a year.
 The lease comes to an end on 21st October 2069